Our Grounds & Trails

 The first Barn that “Camp Ketcha” inherited with the property served as the Main Building of the organization for years until it was unfortunately destroyed by an electrical fire in 1999.
 Since then Ketcha Outdoors has been rebuilt and the current red building offers classrooms for our preschoolers, rainy day spaces for our campers, and the beautiful backdrop from several weddings.

-Ketcha Outdoors has offered summer horseback riding programs since its founding however in 1987 construction of the barn began to create a dedicated space for farm education and animal care.
-Currently year round barnyard residents include 1 Cow, 1 Horse, 7 Goats, 2 Ducks, 1 Rabbit and a handful of chickens.
+Ketcha Outdoors has offered summer farm programs since its founding, in 1987 construction of the barn began to create a dedicated space for farm education and animal care.
+Currently year round barnyard residents include 7 Goats, 3 Ducks, and a handful of chickens.

 The Barn is not open to the public outside of scheduled events.

-The Waterfront as it is affectionately known, is the area that houses both our pond and our inground swimming pool.
+The Waterfront as it is affectionately known, is the area that houses both our pond and our in-ground swimming pool.
 Both places are favorite spots in the summer for campers to cool down and catch frogs.
 These spaces are not open to the public under normal circumstances as we do not allow any swimming to take place without the presence of a certified lifeguard.
-If you would like to rent either space please click here for more information.

 The Ice House

 The Ice House is the only original building from the time of purchase to survive on the property and has since been refurbished into an additional space for our children’s programming.
 The Ice House can be found at the start of the Libby River Farm trailhead.
-Due to the fact that we use it frequently for programming, access to the Ice House is off limits for the public.
+The Ice House is off limits for the public.